Alejogb1/job-board/blog-data/why-does-rails-accepts-nested-attributes-and-mongo-error-on-delete.md

   "_id": "user_id_123",
   "name": "John Doe",
   "posts": [
-      { "_id": "post_id_1", "title": "first post", "content": "some text"},
+    { "_id": "post_id_1", "title": "first post", "content": "some text" },
-      { "_id": "post_id_2", "title": "second post", "content": "other text"}
+    { "_id": "post_id_2", "title": "second post", "content": "other text" }
   ]
 }
 ```

-when you tell rails "delete this user," rails, when using active record and a relational database, is going to fire off a delete query for the user and because you may have defined a cascade delete rule it will fire another delete query for the related posts. however, with mongo, rails simply fires a delete query for the user *document*. mongo happily obliges and deletes the user document, which, in turn, *implicitly* deletes the embedded post documents as well. the deletion happens because everything is stored together as one document. it's not a deletion cascade in the relational sense, it is just a consequence of mongo's document structure and the fact that rails did not know what to do.
+when you tell rails "delete this user," rails, when using active record and a relational database, is going to fire off a delete query for the user and because you may have defined a cascade delete rule it will fire another delete query for the related posts. however, with mongo, rails simply fires a delete query for the user _document_. mongo happily obliges and deletes the user document, which, in turn, _implicitly_ deletes the embedded post documents as well. the deletion happens because everything is stored together as one document. it's not a deletion cascade in the relational sense, it is just a consequence of mongo's document structure and the fact that rails did not know what to do.

 the problem occurs when you use nested attributes and try to mark them for destruction via rails `accepts_nested_attributes_for`. if you send data to rails with a `_destroy: '1'` attribute for a nested post document, rails understands that it should delete that post document. but again, with mongo, this doesn't translate to an actual database-level delete operation of an associated document as rails expects from relational databases. rails just marks the nested document for removal within the context of the `user` document, and later, the updated user document without the marked post is saved in mongo effectively removing the post from the user document. this also can be done in a single database update call.